Fit for Professional Practice Checklist

 Australian National Police Check Certificate

-National Police Check certificates are valid for 5 years from 8th July 2019.
+National Police Check certificates issued from January 2019 are valid for 5 years.
+Any certificates issued prior to January 2019 will only be valid for 3 years.
 Applications can take up to 4 weeks to process.

 Only certificates from the Australian Federal Police will be accepted.